tinywhitecats/GeneTools/README.md

 -  New body and head extensions as GeneToolsBodyTypeDef.enforceOnInvisibleApparel and GeneToolsHeadTypeDef.enforceOnInvisibleApparel.
 By default, invisible apparel is always acceptable on any body/head, since it will never be missing textures.
 Enabling this makes the head/body allowed check active on invisible apparel.

 Notes:
--  Substitute bodies don't work on fur graphics (e.g. furskin), don't let a pawn have both at once!
-Looking in to this.
 -  Vanilla bodytype genes take precedent over forced bodytypes on adults.
 I've looked into this, but haven't figured out why.
 -  Changing pawn age via character editor doesn't always update body type.
 I should be able to fix this.